abelcondear/miscellaneous/ai/common-questions-about-building-software-using-ai/common-questions-about-building-software-using-ai.md

 - We can use AI technologies to find some pattern inside the data we are using and we could get from it, what we are specifically looking for.

-**What was your role, what tools or frameworks did you use, and how did you ensure the solution delivered measurable value to the end user?**
+**How did you ensure the solution delivered measurable value to the end user?**

 We could ensure the solution delivered confirming the next assumptions: